-Core Practicum Course (3 units) Child/Adolescent Studies 394 Practicum Seminar (2) and Child/Adolescent Studies 394L Practicum in Child Development (1) One of the following advisement trackspecific practicums (3 units) Child/Adolescent Studies 464 Seminar (2) and - Child/Adolescent Studies 464L Practicum in Early Care and Education (1) - OR Child/Adolescent Studies 484 Seminar (2) and Child/Adolescent Studies 484L Practicum in Adolescent/Youth Services (1) OR Child/Adolescent Studies 494 Seminar (2) and Child/Adolescent Studies 494L Practicum in Child, Family, and Community Involvement (1) OR Ed Elm 315A Lecture (2) and Ed Elm 315B Introduction to Elementary Teaching Lab (1) Interdisciplinary Study Biology Biology 305 Human Heredity and Development (3) Cultural Diversity Class - Take one of the following: Afro/Afro Ethnics 310 Black Women in America (3) Afro/Afro Ethnics 311 Intracultural Socialization Patterns (3) American Studies 301 The American Character (3) American Studies 450 Women in American Society (3) Anthro 450 Culture and Education (3) Asian Amer 300 Introduction to Asian American Studies (3) Asian Amer 308 Asian American Women (3) Asian Amer 340 Asian American Communication (3) Asian Amer 342 Asian American Families (3) Chicano 305 The Chicano Family (3) Chicano 331 The Chicano Child (3) Sociology 357 Minority Group Relations (3) Speech Comm 320 Intercultural Communication (3) Women's Studies 302 Introduction to Intercultural Women's Studies (3) Sociology - Take one of the following: Sociology 451 Sociology of the Family (3) Sociology 453 Child in American Society (3) Special Education - Take one of the following: Special Ed 371 Exceptional Individual (3) Special Ed 400 Early Childhood Special Education (3) MINOR IN CHILD AND ADOLESCENT DEVELOPMENT For a minor in Child and Adolescent Development, 21 units are required.
+Core Practicum Course (3 units)

+Child/Adolescent Studies 394 Seminar (2) and

+Child/Adolescent Studies 394L Practicum in Child Development (1)

+One of the following advanced, advisement track-specific practicums (3 units)

+Child/Adolescent Studies 464 Seminar (2) and

+Child/Adolescent Studies 464L Practicum in Early Care and Education (1)

+Child/Adolescent Studies 474 Seminar (2) and

+Child/Adolescent Studies 474L Practicum in Development in School Settings (1)

+Child/Adolescent Studies 484 Seminar (2) and

+Child/Adolescent Studies 484L Practicum in Adolescent/Youth Services (1)

+Child/Adolescent Studies 494 Seminar (2) and

+Child/Adolescent Studies 494L Practicum in Youth and Families in Community Settings (1)

+Developmental Electives (3 units)

+CAS 340 Parenting in the 21st Century (3)

+CAS 365 Media and Adolescence (3)

+CAS 365 Adolescent Pregnancy and Parenting (3)

+CAS 490T Senior Seminar

+Must select different seminar topic than taken for required core (3)

+Breadth Electives (6 units)

+Biology 305 Human Heredity and Development (3)

+Approved Cultural Diversity Class (3) (see CAS adviser for approved list)

+Sociology 351 Sociology of Families (3)

+OR Sociology 353 Sociology of Childhood (3)

+Special Ed 371 Exceptional Individual (3)

+OR Special Ed 400 Early Childhood Special Education (3)

+May satisfy a General Education requirement.
+Consult current Class Schedule.

+Second Language Graduation Requirement

+With the exception of students in the Streamlined Teacher Education Program, Child and Adolescent Development majors who enter Cal State Fullerton as first-time freshmen in Fall 2006, or who enter a community college in Fall 2006 with intent to transfer to Cal State Fullerton, will be required to show proficiency in a second language as a condition of graduation with a bachelor's degree (see "Graduation Requirements for the Bachelor's Degree" elsewhere in this catalog).
+Students in the Streamlined Teacher Education Program are exempt from the Second Language Graduation Requirement.

+MINOR IN CHILD AND ADOLESCENT DEVELOPMENT

+For a minor in Child and Adolescent Development, 21 units are required.
 A minimum of 12 units of coursework for the minor must be distinct from coursework that is applied to the major.
-No more than six units of lower-division coursework may be applied to the minor.
-Core Courses (9 units) Child/Adolescent Studies 301 Inquiry and Methodology in Development (3) OR approved alternate Child/Adolescent Studies 325A Conception to Age 8 (3) Child/Adolescent Studies 325B Age 9 through Adolescence (3) Practicum (3 units) Take one of the following:
+No more than 6 units of lower-division coursework may be applied to the minor.

+Core Courses (9 units)

+Child/Adolescent Studies 301 Inquiry and Methodology in Development (3)

+OR approved alternate

+Child/Adolescent Studies 325A Conception to Age 8 (3)

+Child/Adolescent Studies 325B Age 9 through Adolescence (3)

+Practicum (3 units)

+Take one of the following: